MattyOL/project-3---battleship-python/README.md

 # Completed Game
 <img width="572" alt="Screen Shot 2023-01-13 at 00 51 04" src="https://user-images.githubusercontent.com/111317260/212212503-4d7cb9bd-b2e1-46d1-bb88-07dcccb815fb.png">

 # Future Features
 * Allow users to adjust the amount of battleships they need to destroy which can adjust the number of attempts depending on grid size.
 * Alow the user to adjust the grid size.
+# Bugs

+Solved Bugs
+* I had to make 2 seperate random.randrange to generate 2 ships to be located on the grid starting from ship1 (1-46) ship2 (48-99), Originally what the location of the ships pre set but i needd this to be generated everytime the game was reset.

+# Testing
+ * Tested in my local terminal.
+ *

+# Remaining Bugs
+  * No bugs remaining.

+# Validator Testing
+  *

+# Deployment
+  * This project was deployed using Code Institutes ock terminal for Heroku.

+# Credits
+  *